operator-framework/operator-sdk/website/content/en/docs/testing-operators/scorecard/_index.md

  * tests can obtain the bundle contents at a shared mount point of /bundle
  * tests can access the Kubernetes API using an in-cluster client connection

-See [here][custom-image] for an example of a custom test image written in Go.
+See the [example of a custom test image][custom-image] written in Go.

 Writing custom tests in other programming languages is possible if the test image follows the above guidelines.